SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 after the value of a constant is set, it cannot be changed.
-That said, if a constant is initialized with a class object, the object itself can change, but the binding between the constant name and the object it refers to can't.
+That said, if a constant is initialized with a class object, the object itself can change, but the binding between the constant and the object it refers to can't.

 When a constant is declared at global scope, it must be initialized with a value.